davebrny/in-line-calculator/readme.md

 #### Where can it be used?

 Almost anywhere in windows where you can enter text.
-Any text editor, search box or command line... even the text edit box that you use to rename a file in file explorer.
+Any text editor, search box or command line... even the text edit box that you use to rename files.
 &nbsp;

 #### How does it work?

-Type out an equation, then use one of the two end keys below to calculate it
+Type out an equation, then use one of the two end keys to calculate it

 ```
 5p5